This section briefly outlines the legal and operational governance of The National Maternity Hospital (NMH).

 The Act devolved to an Executive Committee known as the Board, the governance, management, administration and control of the NMH and the property and affairs of the Corporation.
 The Master retains responsibility for the general management of the NMH between meetings of the Board.
 The Act was ahead of its time in introducing a gender quota and diversity on the Board.
 In line with a number of other hospitals and in the context of the Act being enacted not long after the Eucharistic Congress the chair of the Board is His Grace the Catholic Archbishop of Dublin.
 The Archbishop has not been actively involved although is informed of significant developments.
 Also on the Board is Dublin’s first citizen, the Lord Mayor, who in recent years has taken an interest in the NMH and attended board meetings.
 The effective chair of the Board is the person, officially known as the Deputy Chair,who is elected at the first Board meeting following the Annual General Meeting in each year.

-Certain board members are specified in the Act namely, in addition to the Master, the parish priest of Westland Row (in the 1930s the overwhelming majority of the mothers delivering babies would have been Roman Catholic); the public interest is represented by, in addition to the Lord Mayor, two nominations from Dublin Corporation and the Government’s interest is represented through the ability of the Minister for Health to appoint two nominees.
+Certain board members are specified in the Act namely, in addition to the Master, the parish priest of Westland Row (in the 1930s the overwhelming majority of the mothers delivering babies would have been Roman Catholic); the public interest is represented by, in addition to the Lord Mayor, two nominations from Dublin Corporation (now Dublin City Council) and the Government’s interest is represented through the ability of the Minister for Health to appoint two nominees.
 There are two officers namely, the Honorary Treasurer and the Honorary Secretary.
 Of the others, the Act provides that there shall be not less than six women.
 In practice the 21 ordinary members of the Board, who are subject to annual election, are split equally between seven medical clinicians practising in the NMH, seven lay men and seven lay women.
-Thus the Board, consistent with modern day corporate governance, has a majority of non-executives currently drawn with a background of SME business, IT, financial (accountants, actuaries, brokering) and legal.
+Thus the Board, consistent with modern day corporate governance, has a majority of non-executives currently drawn with a background of SME business, IT, governance, risk management, HR, property development, financial (accountants, actuaries, brokering), legal, education, research, leadership and strategy.
 The clinicians drawn from different medical divisions operating in the NMH provide the appropriate experience in the relevant fields of medicine necessary to the Board in its determinations.
 The Board meets monthly and considers issues raised by the Finance Committee and other Committees as well as legal issues including any cases taken against the NMH and strategic issues.
-Reports are given at the monthly Board meeting by the Master, the Director of Midwifery and Nursing and the Financial Controller and regular presentations are given to the Board from units of the NMH so the Board has a full understanding of the working of the NMH which informs the Board when making decisions on all aspects of the NMH.
+Reports are given at the monthly Board meeting by the Master, the Director of Midwifery and Nursing, the Financial Controller and the various sub-committees.
+Regular presentations are given to the Board from units of the NMH so the Board has a full understanding of the working of the NMH which informs the Board when making decisions on all aspects of the NMH.

 NMH's equivalent to a company's articles of association are its Bye-laws and Regulations introduced in 1955 which have been amended on a number of occasions since.
 Under the Regulations there are seven sub-committees of the Board namely a Finance Committee, a QRPS Committee, an NMH Executive Ethics Committee, a House Committee, a Nominations Committee, an Audit Committee and a Co-Location Committee.
 The proceedings of the Board and Committees are conducted within the requirements of two codes adopted early in 2017.